 Friday, September 28, 2018 at 8 p.m.

 Inspired equally by The Beatles and Bach, punk rock and ambient electronica, composer and musician Max Richter defies definition.
-His work encompasses concert music, opera, ballet, and multiple film and theatre scores.
+His work encompasses concert music, operas, ballets, and multiple film and theatre scores.
 He is joined by the American Contemporary Music Ensemble (ACME), a group dedicated to performing new music across genres.
-Together they will perform music from Richter's album Infra and his score for HBO's The Leftovers.
+Together they will perform Infra and music from The Blue Notebooks.
 Full price tickets: $55

 with Pinchas Zukerman & Amanda Forsyth